Homegrown tomatoes: How to prevent pests and diseases

 - To pick a good variety to grow

-- To pick the best times to plant
+- To pick the best times of year to plant

-As those tomatoes start to ripen, leaves begin to turn yellow, that’s just what they do.
-Always remember … a tomato plant’s goal in life is to reproduce and eventually die.
+Always remember, a tomato plant’s goal in life is to reproduce and then it will eventually die.

 I do not use pesticides.
 Tomato plant disease and pests are everywhere … in the soil, in the air, maybe on your hands, maybe on your tools.
 If a runny nose is going around, the tomato plant will probably get it.

 When possible buy disease resistant tomato plants.
 The label on the plant will indicate if that particular variety is disease resistant.
 Remember, the word is resistant to a disease not immune from a disease.

 You are welcome to share this information with others—family, friends and clubs, etc.